 Charlene Mayo has spent 38 years teaching in the public school system – 30 years in Washington and 8 years in Idaho.
 Upon moving to Tacoma, she was drawn to the Foss Waterway Seaport marine science education programs.
 She particularly appreciates the robust science curriculum which offers both land and boat based, hands-on, learning experiences.
 Due to her teaching experience, she is well qualified to dub it a unique and valuable program which serves the Tacoma Community.
 In addition to teaching at the Seaport Museum, she enjoys reading, boating throughout Puget Sound, traveling, and spending time with four grandkids!

 Originating from San Diego, CA, Kaela grew up immersed in the outdoors with a love for the sea.
 Kaela is a Tacoma School of the Arts graduate (SOTA) and a recent graduate from University of Washington Tacoma with a bachelors degree in Environmental Sustainability & Law and Policy.
-She worked as an educator with Eco-kayak in the spring of 2019 which solidified her love of teaching.
-She has been working with the Seaport teaching students virtually and is looking forward to classes being in person again!
+Kaela started with the Seaport as an intern and now runs programs here!
 In her free time she enjoys creating art, rock climbing and traveling.